Doctor of Education in Leadership

 Doctor of Education in Leadership Diversity Scholarships

 Scholarships are awarded to incoming and continuing doctoral students.
 These scholarships address the critical need for increasing the diversity of our student body and supporting traditionally marginalized groups.
-Those who have demonstrated significant commitment to promoting social justice and equity through k-12 education and serving under-served student populations are also encouraged to apply.
-Priority will be given to candidates with demonstrated financial need as determined by the FAFSA (Free Application for Federal Student Aid).
+Those who have demonstrated significant commitment to promoting social justice and equity through PK-20 education and serving under-served student populations are also encouraged to apply.
+Priority will be given to candidates with demonstrated financial need as determined by the FAFSA (Free Application for Federal Student Aid) or ORSAA (Oregon Student Aid Application.)

-- New, incoming Ed.D applicants must submit a one-page statement that describes his/her qualifications and interest in receiving scholarship assistance.
+- New, incoming EdD applicants must submit a one-page statement that describes his/her/their qualifications and interest in receiving scholarship assistance.
 Submit the scholarship essay to the graduate admissions office.

 Additional Scholarship Information